Yoga Anatomy: Preventative Strategies for Lower Back Strain

 (Pashimottanasana illustrating joint rhythm with quadriceps engaged.)

-As an aside, I also use the periodic gentle muscular engagement of the quads when I am practicing a longer duration relaxed forward bend that is directed toward lengthening myofascial sheaths.
-Periodically engaging the agonists—or yang side of a stretch—does not diminish the lengthening on the antagonist (yin) side.
+As an aside, I also use the periodic gentle muscular engagement of the quads when practicing a longer duration relaxed forward bend directed toward lengthening myofascial sheaths.
+Periodically engaging the agonists—or the yang side of a stretch—does not diminish the lengthening on the antagonist (yin) side.
 In fact, it can enhance it both biomechanically and physiologically.
 This engagement also re-establishes alignment and mental focus.

 How Misguided Theories Can Cause Possible Harm